ZPiya/TypesOfFunctions/README.md

 ---

 #### **Project Title**
-MyToken Solidity Smart Contract
+TypesOfFunction Solidity Smart Contract

 #### **Description**
-`MyToken` is a Solidity smart contract that implements a basic ERC20 token with additional functionalities for minting, burning, and transferring tokens.
-The contract is designed to provide a straightforward and secure token management system for various decentralized applications (dApps).
+The `ExampleToken` is a Solidity smart contract that demonstrates various types of functions in Solidity.
+This contract includes basic ERC20 functionalities such as minting, burning, and transferring tokens.
+It serves as an educational tool to understand the use of different function types in Solidity.

 ---